-I’ve got just the thing for your weekend.
-Frozen Sangria Slush!
-Really, the name says it all.
+Did someone say frozen sangria?
+Yes please!
+This recipe for frozen sangria slush is super easy and refreshing.
 Frozen berries, citrus and wine slushed up into a frothy drink that just begs to be enjoyed outdoors.

-I was pregnant last summer during the frozen rose (or frose for my hip friends) craze, but I’m pretty sure this drink is inspired by that.
-Put some frozen berries in a blender, add some wine and ta-da– instant cocktail.
+You see, I was pregnant last summer during the frozen rose (or frose for my hip friends) craze, but I’m pretty sure this drink is inspired by that.
+To make it, put some frozen berries in a blender, add some wine and ta-da– instant cocktail.

 But red wine and berries?
 Yes.
 That works every time.

 Save this one for summer as it also makes entertaining a breeze.
-Feel free to switch up the berries depending on what you have around- I think a blackberry sangria would be just as delicious.
+Plus, feel free to switch up the berries depending on what you have around- I think a blackberry sangria would be just as delicious.

 The brandy add is optional- sometimes I put it in and sometimes I don’t.
 Really depends on what kind of mood you are in.
 When we have friends over, I add the brandy.
 Just BL and I on the back porch on a Wednesday evening?
 Sans brandy, please.

-Depending on how frosty you want this, you may or may not need to add ice cubes.
+Finally, depending on how frosty you want this, you may or may not need to add ice cubes.
 I preferred to not have mine watered down so I froze the red wine in ice cube trays ahead of time.
 This works, but if it seems like a needless additional step then don’t do it!
-Summer drinking is meant to be easy; do what works best for you.
+After all, summer drinking is meant to be easy; do what works best for you.

 Frozen Sangria Slush!
 The PERFECT summer party drink!
 Wine, brandy, frozen fruit and orange juice- ready in just 5 minutes and perfect for a crowd.